![]() |

 In this study the individuals blood pressure were slightly elevated throughout the day, which can adversely affect your health.

-This study showed that in excess, coffee and adversely affect your blood pressure.
+This study showed that excessive coffee drinking do adversely affect your blood pressure.

 Another study that was coordinated by Dr. Wolfgang Winkelmayer conducted over a twelve year period showed that women drinking a cup of coffee regularly have in fact a lower risk for high blood pressure over those who only occasionally consume coffee.